 One other note of advice.
 Consider using a rewards credit card to pay your invoices.
 Not only will you get travel or other incentives for free from your credit card company, but you will also get another 30 days of dating.
 I paid for many of my trips to buying and trade shows with miles and points from my credit cards.
 Be careful, not all vendors will let you do this.

-And some even charge a % of the transaction to take a credit card.
-So you end you up with extra dating, buy give away our incentive to ay early.
+And some even charge a percentage of the transaction to take a credit card.
+So you end you up with extra dating, buy give away the incentive to pay early.
 Do the math and you still may come out ahead.
 For example, one of my vendors was 5% 15.
 So I would pay with my credit card on the fifteenth day and then get another 30 days.
-However they charge me 2% to take my card, but I was still ahead.
+They charged me 2% to take my card, but I was still ahead.